Geosoft2/geosoft2-2024/stac-the-spatiotemporal-asset-catalogue/handout.md

 **(STAC API)**

 A STAC API is a service interface for search which differs from the other specifications because it is not only a JSON file but more a dynamic system with various parts.
 It has access to a group of STAC objects, which are usually stored in a database.
+An API processes requests and delivers results.

 <img width="800" alt="archive_infra" src="https://github.com/user-attachments/assets/8aede27e-2b22-44ca-82f9-fd60fbed61e1">